henriquecervi/login-api-with-ia/README.md

 # Login API with JavaScript

 A RESTful authentication API built with Node.js, Express, and JWT.
-Features user registration, login, profile management, account security, and comprehensive testing with Mocha and Supertest.
+Features user registration, login, profile management, password management, account security, and comprehensive testing with Mocha and Supertest.
 Includes automated CI/CD with GitHub Actions and test reporting.

 ## Features